5l1v3r1/Blinder/README.md

 3. Using your own computer localhost, you can easily see HTTPS traffic
 4. This will not alarm IDS/Firewall

+# Hacking HTTPS
+1. This method works very well
+2. Hack traffic using localhost for PC
+3. Hack traffic using localhost for Mobile
+4. Hack traffic using localhost for I-PAD
+5. Hack traffic using localhost for Tablets
+6. Hack Gmail, Facebook, Instagram and many others

 # Installation
 1. Manual, Perl and Python